atlassian/data-center-helm-charts/reference-infrastructure/README.md

 ### Dislaimer

-**This not officially supported functionality**
+**This functionality is not officially supported.**

-The included examples are provided as is and are to be used as guidance on how a testing environment can be stood up.
+The included examples are provided as is and are to be used as guidance on how to set up a testing environment.
 These exampes should not be used in production.

 Before proceedding it is highly recommended that you understand your specific deployment needs and tailor your solution to them.